 Category 2 is for registrants who aren’t in urgent housing need but have long-term barriers to accessing or maintaining private housing options.

-Registrants are approved for Category 2 if Housing SA assesses their accommodation history and housing options to indicate private housing is unsuitable in the long-term.
+Registrants are approved for Category 2 if Housing SA assesses that their accommodation history and housing options indicate private housing is unsuitable in the long-term.

-- receive the Disability Support Pension from Centrelink, including if they received it immediately before moving on to an Aged Pension, or they currently don’t receive it because of WorkCover payments
+- receive the Disability Support Pension from Centrelink, including if they received it immediately before moving on to an Age Pension, or they currently don’t receive it because of WorkCover payments

 - receive the Totally and Permanently Incapacitated Pension from the Department of Veterans’ Affairs